LoopKit/LoopWorkspace/fastlane/testflight.md

 Note that installing with TestFlight, (in the US), requires the Apple ID account holder to be 13 years or older.
 For younger Loopers, an adult must log into Media & Purchase on the child's phone to install Loop.
 More details on this can be found in [LoopDocs](https://loopkit.github.io/loopdocs/gh-actions/gh-deploy/#install-testflight-loop-for-child).

+If you build multiple apps, it is strongly recommended that you configure a free *GitHub* organization and do all your building in the organization.
+This means you enter items one time for the organization (6 SECRETS required to build and 1 VARIABLE required to automatically update your certificates annually).
+Otherwise, those 6 SECRETS must be entered for every repository.
+Please refer to [LoopDocs: Use a *GitHub* Organization Account](https://loopkit.github.io/loopdocs/gh-actions/gh-other-apps/#use-a-github-organization-account).

 ## Prerequisites

 * A [GitHub account](https://github.com/signup).
 The free level comes with plenty of storage and free compute time to build loop, multiple times a day, if you wanted to.